Conditional Gradient Methods: Related methods

 Minimizing a second-order Taylor approximation of \(f\) at every iteration is the classical second-order analogue of the Projected Gradient Descent algorithm, called the Projected Newton algorithm \citep{polyak66cg}, to solve a convex constrained minimization problem:

 We use the suggestive notation $\norm[H]{x}^{2} \defeq \innp{H x}{x}$.
-Note that $\norm[H]{\cdot}^{2}$ is a norm only for a positive definite $H$, and that the Hessian \(\nabla^{2} f(x)\) is positive semi-definite for convex functions \(f\).
+Note that $\norm[H]{\cdot}$ is a norm only for a positive definite $H$, and that the Hessian \(\nabla^{2} f(x)\) is positive semi-definite for convex functions \(f\).
 For strongly convex \(f\), the Hessian \(\nabla^{2} f(x)\) is positive definite.
 The second form of the minimization problem is only valid for a non-degenerate Hessian, and provides an interpretation of every iteration as going into a direction and projecting back to the feasible region \(\mathcal{X}\) similar to Projected Gradient Descent.
 The main appeal of the Projected Newton algorithm is its local quadratic convergence in distance to the optimum.
 We use the term \emph{local convergence} to refer to the convergence rate achieved when the algorithm is given a starting point close enough to a minimizer.
 Alternatively, we use the term \emph{global convergence} to refer to the global convergence rate that applies regardless of the starting point provided to the algorithm.
-Unfortunately, the algorithm as defined in Equation~\ref{Eq:VarMetricStep} does not converge globally, an issue often remedied by the use of line search.
+Unfortunately, the algorithm as defined in Equation~\eqref{Eq:VarMetricStep} does not converge globally, an issue often remedied by the use of line search.

-The Second-Order Conditional Gradient Sliding (SOCGS, Algorithm~\ref{socgs}) at each iteration computes independently two possible candidates for the next iterate using the Away-Step Frank–Wolfe (AFW) algorithm (Algorithm~\ref{away}): one via a single AFW step in Line~\ref{algLine:independentAFW}, and one via an inexact Projected .
+The Second-Order Conditional Gradient Sliding (SOCGS, Algorithm~\ref{socgs}) at each iteration computes independently two possible candidates for the next iterate using the Away-step Frank–Wolfe (AFW) algorithm (Algorithm~\ref{away}): one via a single AFW step in Line~\ref{algLine:independentAFW}, and one via an inexact Projected \myindex{Newton step}.
 The algorithm chooses the candidate with the smaller function value.
-The AFW step is taken to ensure global convergence of the algorithm, as the Projected with does not converge globally in general.
+The AFW step is taken to ensure global convergence of the algorithm, as the Projected \myindex{Newton algorithm} does not converge globally in general.

 For the Projected Newton step, a target Frank–Wolfe gap $\varepsilon_t$ is necessary to terminate the underlying conditional gradient algorithm, which as of now depends on a positive lower bound $\operatorname{LBO}\left( x_t\right)$ on the primal gap.
 To the best of our knowledge, all Newton methods which approximate the projected Newton step use such a lower bound to control approximation accuracy for achieving a quadratic convergence, regardless of whether they are employing conditional gradients.